athakhan/ttml-generator/README.md

 ## License

-This package is licensed under the MIT License - see the LICENSE file for details
+This package is licensed under the MIT License - see the LICENSE file for details.